Metal Search

 What is MIG Welding

-Metal Inert Gas (MIG) welding, also known as Gas Metal Arc Welding (GMAW), is an arc welding process that has roots tracing back to the 20th Century.
+Metal Inert Gas welding, also known as Gas Metal Arc Welding (GMAW), is an arc welding process that has roots tracing back to the 20th Century.
 This technique caters to heavy-duty metal fabrications like pressure vessels, steel structures (e.g., metal gates), metallic pipelines, etc.

 The MIG Welding Process

-MIG welding typically involves continuously feeding a solid MIG wire electrode through a welder gun into a weld pool.
-In this process, an electric arc forms between the wire electrode and the base metal, causing the base material to melt.
-Consumable filler metal is then added to the molten metal, creating a solid weld.
-A shielding gas (argon) is simultaneously channeled through the welding gun that protects the weld pool from contamination.
+MIG welding typically involves continuously feeding a solid MIG wire electrode through a welder gun into a weld puddle.
+In this process, an electric arc forms between the electrode wire and the base metal, causing the base material to melt.

 When embarking on MIG welding, keep in mind the following tips: